 Decathlon CMA CGM

 Decathlon CMA CGM is a French UCI WorldTour professional cycling team managed by Vincent Lavenu.
 The team has a long history in the peloton, originally racing as Chazal in the early 1990s before evolving through several name changes, including AG2R Prévoyance, AG2R Citroën Team.
 In 2024, Decathlon became title sponsor, later evolving into a shareholding role, and in 2026 CMA CGM steps in.
 The team features key riders such as Paul Seixas, Felix Gall and Olav Kooij.
-This page offers an overview of Decathlon CMA CGM riders, results and race schedule.

 Full official team name and common short name